 He said government’s allocated expenses to buy rice from farmers was Bt118 billion and Bt228 billion in the 2011-2012 and 2012-2013 harvest seasons respectively while another lot of Bt50 billion subsidy will be earmarked soon.

-Deputy Commerce Minister Nattawut Saikua said the committee tasked with handling accounting for the scheme did not report on the Bt260 billion losses but only mentioned 17 categories of agricultural produce under the subsidy program.
+Deputy Commerce Minister Nattawut Saikua said the committee tasked with handling accounting for the scheme did not report on the Bt260 billion losses but only mentioned 17 categories of agricultural produce under the subsidy programme.

 Remaining rice in the state’s stockpiles is worth Bt226 billion and the total losses were recorded at Bt216 billion, not Bt260 billion.